 - 7 If intake and exhaust piping must be run up a side wall to position above snow accumulation or other obstructions, piping must be supported.
-At least one bracket must be used within 6" from the top of the elbow and then every 24" (610mm) as shown in FIGURE 45, to prevent any movement in any direction.
-When exhaust and intake piping must be run up an outsidewall, the exhaust piping must be terminated with pipe sized per TABLE 10.The intake piping may be equipped with a 90° elbow turndown.
-Using turndown will add 5 feet (1.5m) to the equivalent length of the pipe. - 8 A multiple furnace installation may use a group of up to four terminations assembled together horizontally, as shown in FIGURE 42.
+At least one bracket must be used within 6" from the top of the elbow and then every 24" (610mm) as shown in FIGURE 42, to prevent any movement in any direction.
+When exhaust and intake piping must be run up an outside wall, the exhaust piping must be terminated with pipe sized per table - 8 A multiple furnace installation may use a group of up to four terminations assembled together horizontally, as shown in FIGURE 40.

-NOTE - Do not discharge exhaust gases directly into any chimney or vent stack.
-If vertical discharge through an existing unused chimney or stack is required, insert piping inside chimney until the pipe open end is above top of chimney and terminate as illustrated.
+inside chimney until the pipe open end is above top of chimney and terminate as illustrated.
 In any exterior portion of chimney, the exhaust vent must be insulated.